anbnyc/d3-starterkit/README.md

+# d3-nvpstools
+#### Forked and adapted from d3-starterkit
+Helper and utility functions to allow easy updating of graphs when data or window change.
+Separates function that initializes d3 objects (to be called once) from functions that depend on window size and functions that depend on data (to be called any time on change).

+Code structure also borrowed from examples in [d3angularjs](http://bl.ocks.org/vicapow/9716306).

 # d3-starterkit
 Snippets and conventions for starting a new d3 project without a fuss.
 Includes [d3](http://d3js.org/), [lodash](http://underscorejs.org/), [d3-jetpack](https://github.com/gka/d3-jetpack), some handy css and a few convenience functions.
 [Short example](http://bl.ocks.org/1wheel/3dfee2b74943398f0550) and [longer blog post](http://roadtolarissa.com/data-exploration/).